The-going/evlproject/content/core/kernel-api/_index.md

 for its seamless integration into the main kernel.
-Among other things, the latter extends the set of file operations which can be supported by file descriptions, so that they can handle I/O operations from the out-of-band stage upon request from a co-kernel such as EVL, while retaining the common structure of a character device driver.
+Among other things, the latter extends the set of file operations which can be supported by file descriptions, so that they can handle I/O operations from the out-of-band stage upon request from an autonomous core such as EVL, while retaining the common structure of a character device driver.
 Applications running in user-space can start these I/O operations, by issuing specific system calls to EVL.